hphelion/documentation/cloudos/install.complete-admin-node-installation.md

 4. Click Complete Install.
 This action installs required software on the Admin Node.
 This will take several minutes.

-5. The Operational Dashbaord displays a working status message in the Install Complete column. *Note:** Any failure during this part of the process requires rebuilding the Admin Node through the bootable ISO.
+5. The Operational Dashboard displays a working status message in the Install Complete column. *Note:** Any failure during this part of the process requires rebuilding the Admin Node through the bootable ISO.

 6. (Optional) Click Show Install Log to view the install activity in the /var/log/install.log, which appears on the bottom of the window.